 Impeachment Trial of Trump

 The second impeachment Trial for Trump commenced on February 9 and was concluded on February 13.
-However, after the Senate’s vote, Donald Trump was acquitted shortly of what is required by the constitution.
+However, after the Senate’s vote, Donald Trump was acquitted shortly after what is required by the constitution.

 Greg Abbot Relaxes Measures